art-in/microcosm/docs/gotchas/css.md

 10. Named media queries.

     Ability to give name for each media breakpoint and reuse it everywhere.
-    Currently you need to copy-paste breakpoints whereever `@media` is used.
+    Currently you need to copy-paste breakpoints wherever `@media` is used.

     **Workaround**: Media Queries Level 5 spec adds [Custom Media Queries](https://drafts.csswg.org/mediaqueries-5/#custom-mq), which can be polyfilled with [`postcss-custom-media`](https://github.com/postcss/postcss-custom-media).